catppuccin/diohub/README.md

 3. If it prompts you to select an app, choose DioHub.
 4. Once you're in DioHub, it'll prompt you to load the theme or not.
 Select "Confirm".

+## 🙋 FAQ

+- Q: **_The link doesn't prompt you to select an app, how to fix it?_**\
+  A: Browsers doesn't automatically open the link to an app, instead it'll provide you an option to "Open in App".
+For Firefox Mobile, once you opened the link, tap the double dots on the right bottom screen, scroll until you find "Open in App" and select it.

 ## 💝 Thanks to

 - [UrNightmaree](https://github.com/UrNightmaree)